 4) Buzzing between the 5th and 12th fret can mean that you have too much back bow (truss rod too tight).

-5) Buzzing between the 1st and 5th fret and 15th and 22nd fret can mean there is too much relief (truss rod is too loose).
+5) Buzzing between the 1st and 5th fret and the 15th and 22nd fret can mean there is too much relief (the truss rod is too loose).

 6) Use the tap-test, the eye-ball method, or feeler gauges to determine relief and back bow.

-In summary, I would argue that guitar players like to have their neck as straight as possible without causing any extraneous noises.
+In summary, I would argue that guitar players like to have their necks as straight as possible without causing any extraneous noises.
+Some even like a scalloped neck which I’ve talked about here.

 Additionally, don’t worry too much about breaking the guitar when making adjustments because it’s not likely to happen.